-Within 15 days of the beginning of the school year, all students of the district will be provided access to an online copy of the student handbook and discipline policy for which they and their parent/guardian will be required to sign a receipt.
-A paper copy may be requested at any time.
+Within 15 days of the beginning of the school year, all students of the district will be furnished a copy of the student handbook and discipline policy.
 During the first week of school, all teachers will take sufficient class time to explain the policies and answer questions from students.